Oxlac/MR.DM/README.md

 * Multiple accounts support.
 * Load target accounts from followers, following, hashtag(coming soon)
 * Manually add accounts to send messages to.
-* Eport and import target accounts as CSV files.
+* Export and import target accounts as CSV files.
 * Send multiple messages to the same account.
-* Send Links, posts and normal text messages.
+* Send Links, posts, and normal text messages.
 * Send pictures and videos(coming soon)
 * Monitor the progress of the messages being sent.